diab-ma/Contact-Manager-Project-LAMP-/README.md

 ## Overview
 The backend API of the Contact Manager is built using PHP and MySQL.
 It follows REST principles and communicates using JSON.
 Each endpoint corresponds to a core feature in the system (registration, login, contact creation, search, update, and delete).
 All APIs are AJAX-enabled and protected using prepared statements and stored procedures to prevent SQL injection.

-## API Endpoints
+## API Endpoints Example
 Login – Login.php
 Method: POST or SwaggerHub

+## Description:
-## Description: Authenticates a user by login and password.
+Authenticates a user by login and password.

 ## Request Body: